-CONTINUING DIRECTORS Class III Directors with Terms Expiring in 2018 T. Michael Nevens Professional Highlights Board Roles and Committees: Mr. Nevens, age 67, has served as a director of Ciena since February 2014.
+Mr. Nevens, age 67, has served as a director of Ciena since February 2014.
 Since 2006, Mr. Nevens has served as senior adviser to Permira Advisers, LLC, an international private equity fund.
 From 1980 to 2002, Mr. Nevens held various leadership positions at McKinsey & Co., most recently as a director (senior partner) and as managing partner of the firm's Global Technology Practice.
 He also served on the board of the McKinsey Global Institute, which conducts research on economic and policy issues.
 Mr. Nevens has been an adjunct professor of Corporate Governance and Strategy at the Mendoza College of Business at the University of Notre Dame.

-Audit Committee Current • NetApp, Inc., Chairman Previous • Altera Corporation Skills and Qualifications as a private equity advise strategic and long-term b • Provides the Board with i vith and exposure to a wide variety of companies and their corporate strategies, bo er and management consultant, provides the Board with expertise in the areas of pusiness planning and competitive strategy insight on corporate governance changes affecting public companies of other global, high technology companies
+NetApp, Inc., Chairman Altera Corporation

+- Substantial experience with and exposure to a wide variety of companies and their corporate strategies, both as a private equity adviser and management consultant, provides the Board with expertise in the areas of strategic and long-term business planning and competitive strategy - Provides the Board with insight on corporate governance changes affecting public companies - Experience as a director of other global, high technology companies